Aszeal/PyBer_Analysis/README.md

  ## Overview of Analysis ##
 I was assigned the task to analyize date and summarize how the data differs by city type and how those differences can be used by decision-makers at a company called PyBer.
 If there are any disparities, I will discuss what they are and recommend strategies on how to address them head on.
 ## Results ##
-- Based off of the *Summary* information, I can condluded the follwoing:
+- Based off of the **Summary** information, I can conluded the follwoing:
    - Rural customer are more willing to find their own forms of transportation.
       - Rural customers also are charged the most per customer on average.
       - Rural Pyber drivers earn the most fare on average.